 Recruiters do not typically look for jobs for job seekers although the best recruiters are always networking with potential candidates to strengthen their own networks.
 A strong network is an important asset for a recruiter.

 Therefore, you need to sustain a strong relationship with a few recruiters throughout your career.

-The holiday season is a perfect time of year to rekindle or maintain that relationship.
-There are many things you can do to make sure the recruiter remembers you over the hundreds he or she talks to throughout the year.
+If you worked with a recruiter in the past, there are many things you can do to make sure the recruiter remembers you over the hundreds he or she talks to throughout the year.

-Of course, all these ideas assume you have some kind of relationship already with the recruiter.
+Of course, all these ideas (above) assume you have some kind of relationship already with the recruiter.
 If you don’t, you need to network to one through your contacts.

 This is a good time of year to ask your friends to introduce you to their favorite recruiter (who works in your industry).
 If they have a good relationship, they can use the same ideas above and mention they have a colleague who’d be someone good for them to know.

 This time of year, there are lots of holiday gatherings.
 Make it your goal to meet all the people at the party.
 Any one of them could be hiring managers, corporate recruiters, or external recruiters.

 Towards the end of the conversation, you can mention that you are curious about opportunities they may be aware of in your field.
 Ask if you can drop them a note during the week to continue the conversation during business hours.

 Job-Hunt's Working with Recruiters Expert Jeff Lipschultz is a 20+ year veteran in management, hiring, and recruiting of all types of business and technical professionals.
 He has worked in industries ranging from telecom to transportation to dotcom.
 Jeff is a founding partner of A-List Solutions, a Dallas-based recruiting and employment consulting company.
-Learn more about him through his company site AListSolutions.com and his personal blog.
-And follow Jeff on Twitter.com/JLipschultz.
+Learn more about him through his company site alistsolutions.com.
+Follow Jeff on LinkedIn and on Twitter (@JLipschultz).